Herllox/H-EasterEggs/README.md

   | `/easteregg <remove:delete>` | easteregg.remove | Command tu remove an easteregg. |
   | `/easteregg <amount>` | easteregg.amount | Command to know how much easteregg exist. |
   | `/easteregg <help>` | easteregg.help | Command to see all commands. |

+  # Aliases

+  You can use different issue to execute the command.

+    . easteregg
+    . eastereggs
+    . eegg